jlv100/synbiohub-docker/docs/index.md

 					<td>8081</td>
 					<td>Python</td>
 					<td>Yes</td>
-					<td>Smply indicates that visualisation plugins are working and provides a framework to play with for plugin developers</td>
+					<td>Shows that visualisation plugins are working and provides a framework to play with for plugin developers</td>
 					<td>No</td>
 					<td><a href="https://github.com/SynBioHub/Plugin-Visual-Test">Plugin-Visual-Test</a></td>
 					<td>docker-compose.pluginVisualTest.yml</td>